lab1092/blender-manual_ja/manual/render/workflows/animations.rst

 =======================

 - First prepare your animation.
-- In the :guilabel:`Dimensions` panel, choose the render size, Pixel Aspect Ratio, and the Range of Frames to use, as well as the frame rate, which should already be set.
+- In the *Dimensions* panel, choose the render size, Pixel Aspect Ratio, and the Range of Frames to use, as well as the frame rate, which should already be set.
 - In the Output panel set up your animation to be rendered out as images, generally using a format that does not compromise any quality